Bakermat: 2019: Baianá

 The relationship with London's venue Printworks started in 2019.
 Bakermat moved his live band show to the live-stage at Printworks.
 This edition where 4,500 people saw the live band show laid the fundament for the partnership Bakermat had until 2023 with Printworks.

 After debuting Bakermat's Circus in São Paulo the year before, he returned to Brazil with the Circus for more than 10,000 people divided over two cities.
 Both São Paulo and Rio de Janeiro turned into a proper Bakermat-event where an actual Circustent was built to host the nights.

 During the summer of 2019 Bakermat announced his residency at Marseille's top venue R2 Rooftop.
 During a period of 6 months Bakermat was one of the monthly returning international artists that had the honour for a residency.

-In 2019, Bakermat released his hit "Baianá", sampling the original track by Barbatuques in Brazil.
+In 2019, Bakermat released his hit "Baianá", sampling the track by Barbatuques and Maria do Carmo Barbosa in Brazil (which itself is an adaptation of the traditional song "Boa Tarde Povo" by Maria do Carmo).
 The track reached the SNEP No. 38 top single of the year 2020 in France and it was certified diamond in France and platinum and gold in other countries including Benelux.
 The hit was selected as one of the official soundtracks of the FIFA21 football game and it was featured in the motion-based dance video game, Just Dance.